How Will ObamaCare Affect Your Small Business?

 What does “the equivalent” of a full-time / part-time employee mean?: The Affordable Care Act’s Rules for Employers often refer to businesses with 25 or 50 “full-time equivalent employees” (abbreviated FTE).

 In simple terms FTE or “full-time equivalent” equals (the total number of full-time employees) plus (the combined number of Part-time employee hours divided by 30). (seasonal employees, contractors, and business owners don’t count toward the total.
+Other specific types of workers, like a traveling salesperson, should use Reasonable Methods for Crediting Hours.)

 For example, a firm has 35 full-time employees (workers who work 30+ hours) and 20 part time employees who all work 24 hours per week (96 hours per month).
 These part-time employees’ hours would be treated as equivalent to 16 full-time employees, based on the following calculation: